WebKit/WebKit/Source/WebKit/gtk/migrating-to-webkitgtk-6.0.md

 [type@WebKit.NetworkSession].
 There's a default global persistent session that you can get with [func@WebKit.NetworkSession.get_default].
 You can also create new sessions with [ctor@WebKit.NetworkSession.new] for persistent sessions and [ctor@WebKit.NetworkSession.new_ephemeral] for ephemeral sessions.
-It's no longer possible to create a [type@WebKit.WebsiteDataManager], it's now created by the [type@WebKit.NetworkSession] automatically at construction time.
+It's no longer possible to create a [type@WebKit.WebsiteDataManager]; it's now created by the [type@WebKit.NetworkSession] automatically at construction time.
 The [type@WebKit.NetworkSession] to be used must be passed to the [type@WebKit.WebView] as a construct parameter.
 You can pass the same [type@WebKit.NetworkSession] object to several web views to use the same session.
 The only exception is automation mode, which uses its own ephemeral session that is configured by the automation session capabilities.
+If you notice that your application uses [type@WebKit.WebContext] or [type@WebKit.WebsiteDataManager] APIs that no longer exist, look for replacement APIs in [type@WebKit.NetworkSession].

+`webkit_web_context_clear_cache()` does not have a direct replacement, but you can use [method@WebKit.WebsiteDataManager.clear] to achieve the same effect.

+The `WebKitWebContext::download-started` signal has been removed.
+Use [signal@WebKit.NetworkSession::download-started] instead.

+## Favicon Database

+[type@WebKit.FaviconDatabase] is now owned by [type@WebKit.WebsiteDataManager]
+instead of [type@WebKit.WebContext].
+Use [method@WebKit.WebsiteDataManager.set_favicons_enabled] to enable the favicon database.

+There is no replacement for `webkit_web_context_set_favicon_database_directory()`.
+Favicons will be stored in the base cache directory of the website data manager.

 ## Hardware Acceleration Policy